mosesmulwa-bebop/Nanosatellite-OnBoard-Computing-System-/Code for testing/Timer_RST_Test/READme.md

 TimerLow is one shot.
 This is to ensure that incase they timeout, timerLow is started by the timerHigh callback.
 Thus ensuring that the time x between them is consistent.

+### Interrupt
+Writing to serial is used as an interrupt that resets the timers before they expire.
+However,any interrupt can be used.

 ## Timing Diagram
 ![Timing Diagram](Timers.png "Timing Diagram")